Tiwi people: Marriage

 Marriage roles of the Tiwi plays an important role for economic, social and political status.
 The Tiwi consider marriage as a very important aspect of their livelihoods, as almost all people get married, especially women.
 Tiwi culture places great emphasis on the importance of marriage in women's lives.
-Since both the men and women come from a matrilineal descent group, wives descent group is important.
+Since both the men and women come from a matrilineal descent group, wives' descent group is important.
 Remarriage of a widow is common for the traditional Tiwi, which allows the less promising hunters to be married.
 This is because widows have to remarry quickly, which had to be immediately after the husband dies.
-A marriage occurs at a gravesite of the previous husband.
-Since the more promising husbands are usually claimed, older women often end up with younger, less experienced men.
+Traditionally, remarriage occurred at the gravesite of the previous husband.
+Since the more promising husbands were usually claimed, older women often ended up with younger, less experienced men.
 Bestowal is often used in the Tiwi culture, which is the main way of receiving young wives.
-Successful men, usually older men often had many wives, even up to 20 for very promising husbands.
+Successful men, usually older, often had many wives, even up to 20 for very promising husbands.
 Men younger than 30 often had fewer or no wives.
 In traditional Tiwi culture, ages 30–40 were the most likely to be married to widows.
-Older women had great importance in the society, mainly because the necessity of food in Tiwi society.
-The older woman know all the gathering skills, making food not be a problem for the household.
-On the other hand, less experienced woman created problems for the household, as they have less food.
-Younger women often were like apprentices, learning all the possible ways of gathering from older women to please their husband or household.
-Even though this traditional marriage culture is still very prevalent in modern Tiwi culture, marriage has changed juristically recently because of Catholic missionaries beginning to settle on Tiwi land after the 1945.
+Older women had great importance in the society, mainly because of the necessity for food in Tiwi society.
+The older women tend to be more familiar with the gathering skills, helping ensure food supply is not a problem for the household.
+On the other hand, less experienced women created problems for the household, as they were less adept at gathering food.
+Younger women often acted like apprentices, learning all the possible ways of gathering food from older women to please their husband or household.
+Even though this traditional marriage culture is still very prevalent in modern Tiwi culture, marriage has changed juristically because of Catholic missionaries beginning to settle on Tiwi land after 1945.
 According to culture sketches, the power dynamic of men and women both had their advantages.
-While men had a lot more political power, women were well respected for their gathering skills to provide food and favors.
+While men had a lot more political power, women were well respected for their gathering skills to provide food and favours.

+Marriage restrictions between skin groups

+Tiwi skin groups face restrictions on which other skin groups they can marry into.
+This is because certain skin groups are considered too closely related to others, so traditional rules around permissible intermarriage helps prevent excess endogamy.

+Each skin group also has a related natural emblem.
+For Wantarringuwi it is the sun, for Miyartiwi it is pandanus, for Marntimapila it is rock, and for Takaringuwi it is the mullet.